-1 Purpose 2 Introduction 3 What to expect from us 3.1 Landlords 3.2 Tenants 3.3 Owners 3.4 Owners of Empty Homes 4 Enforcement Policy and Principles 4.1 Role of the Private Rented Sector 4.2 Risk Assessment 4.3 Housing Health & Safety Rating System (HHSRS) 4.4 Advice and Guidance 4.4 Inspections, Other Visits and Information Requirements 4.5 Compliance and Enforcement Actions 4.6 Accountability 5 Tenure 5.1 Owner-Occupiers 5.2 Social Landlords 5.3 Private Landlords 5.4 What is expected of Tenants 5.5 Retaliatory Evictions 6 Situations where a service may not be provided 7 Specific Enforcement Policies 7.1 Authority to Investigate or Enforce 7.2 Authorisation of Officers 7.3 Powers of Entry and Powers to Require Information 7.4 Choice of Appropriate Enforcement Action 7.5 Enforcement Action 7.6 Power to Charge for Enforcement Action 7.7 Charges for Notices & Orders 7.8 Failure to Comply with Notices 7.9 Revocation and Variation of Notices 7.10 Review of Enforcement Action 7.11 Recovery of Debts 7.12 Improvement Notices 7.13 Suspended Improvement Notices
+1. Purpose

+2. Introduction

+3. What to expect from us6

+3.1 Landlords

+3.2 Tenants

+3.3 Owners

+3.4 Letting Agents

+3.5 Owners of Empty Properties

+4. Enforcement Policies and Procedures8

+4.1 Role of the Private Rented Sector

+4.2 Risk Assessment

+4.3 Housing Health and Safety Rating System (HHSRS)

+4.4 Advice and Guidance

+4.5 Inspections and Other Visits

+4.6 Compliance and Enforcement Actions

+4.7 Accountability

+5. Tenure11

+5.1 Owner Occupiers

+5.2 Social Landlords

+5.3 Private Landlords

+5.4 What is expected of tenants

+5.5 Retaliatory Evictions

+6. Situations where a service may not be provided15

+7. Specific Enforcement Policies15

+7.1 Authority to Investigate and Enforce

+7.2 Authorisation of Officers

+7.3 Powers of Entry and Power to Require Information

+7.4 Choice of Appropriate Enforcement Action

+7.5 Enforcement Action

+7.6 Power to Charge for Enforcement Action

+7.7 Charges for Notices and Orders

+7.8 Failure to Comply with Notices

+7.9 Revocation and Variation Notices